Asymptotic expansions of Kummer hypergeometric functions for large values of the parameters: Abstract

 \section{Abstract}

-We derive asymptotic expansions of the Kummer functions $M(a,b,z)$ and $U(a,b+1,z)$ for large positive values of $a$ and $b$, with $z$ fixed.
+New asymptotic expansions are derived of the Kummer functions $M(a,b,z)$ and $U(a,b+1,z)$ for large positive values of $a$ and $b$, with $z$ fixed.
 For both functions we consider $b/a\le 1$ and $b/a\ge 1$, with special attention for the case $a\sim b$.
 We use a uniform method to handle all cases of these parameters.

 {